Hradcany Prague in the First District Prague One

 Eating and Drinking

-Most of the available places directly in the area are in the vicinity of Hradčanské Náměsti (the square in front of the Prague Castle main entry) or further up the road at Loretanské Náměsti (the square that contains the Černin Palace and the Loreto).
+Most of the available places directly in the area are in the vicinity of Hradcanské Námesti (the square in front of the Prague Castle main entry) or further up the road at Loretanské Námesti (the square that contains the Cernin Palace and the Loreta).
 I don’t actually recommend any restaurants in the area but two or three do have lovely scenic views over the city.
 Also see the Strahov Brewery in the section below.

-At the top of the road you’ll find the Černin Palace (Czech Foreign Office – Read about Edvard Benes) and opposite that is the decorative facade of the Loreta.
-If you walked in the direction of the Loreta, stayed to the left and go down the hill then you come to Nový Svět (pronounced noh-vee-svee-et) which contains part of the old Castle wall defences and some of the smallest houses in the city.
+Leaving the castle via the large square at the original castle entry, you walk to the far side of the square and up to the top of the road where you’ll find the Cernin Palace (Czech Foreign Office – Read about Edvard Benes) and opposite that is the decorative facade of the Loreta.
+If you walked in the direction of the Loreta, stayed to the left and go down the hill then you come to Nový Svet (pronounced noh-vee-svee-et) which contains part of the old Castle wall defences and some of the smallest houses in the city.
 You might be surprised to know that this area was one of the last to maintain gas lighting up until 1985.
-From the Černin Palace, had you continued up the road you pass through a square called Pohořelec (supposedly the site of the 1540 great fire) and staying to your left you walk into the main entry of the Strahov Monastery Complex.
+From the Cernin Palace, had you continued up the road you pass through a square called Pohorelec and staying to your left you walk into the main entry of the Strahov Monastery Complex.

 Strahov Monastery Complex has three main attractions.
-The Strahov Library (Theological and Philosophical Halls), the Basilica of Assumption of Our Lady and finally the Strahov Brewery.
+The Strahov Library (Theological and Philosophical Halls which you can book guided tours but it must be fairly well in advance), the Basilica of Assumption of Our Lady and finally the Strahov Brewery.
 The Basilica has Romanesque foundations, Gothic construction and Baroque decor (so something for everyone).
 The brewery is popular for it’s Saint Norbert beer (in the summer you’ll need a reservation to eat outside).
 By exiting the complex via the Cloister end you’ll come to the scenic point and city-wide panorama.

-There is no metro in the area so you are restricted to the Number 22 tram which you can catch at the rear of the castle and Pohořelec.
+There is no metro in the area so you are restricted to the Number 22 or 23 tram which you can catch at the Malostranska metro station, the rear of the castle, Brusnice (for Novy Svet) and/or Pohorelec (for Strahov Monastery).
+Or from Charles Bridge it’s a 30 minute walk (up or downhill).
+Use this guide for How to Use a Touch-Screen Ticket Machine.